-Tenant: Project: Building: Project Date: compl contra enant must ensure that all the following applicable items are confirmed upon etion of construction.
+Tenant: Project: Building: I Project Date: compl contra enant must ensure that all the following applicable items are confirmed upon etion of construction.
 It is the responsibility of the Tenant to verify, through its actors/consultants that all engineering-related items are completed in accordance with andlord's Approved Drawings and specifications.
-1. Induction/ Radiation Units (if applicable) In accordance with the Manual, all induction/radiation units must be thorough cleaned and finishes repaired/restored to base building standard in accordance wi the Manual.
-Further, all cleaning must be performed by the building cleaning comparat the expense of the Tenant. $YES \ \square \ NO \ \square$ 2.
-Variable Air Volume/Reheat/Induction/Radiation Controls (if applicable) Engineering drawings and specifications must ensure that all variable air volume/reheat/induction/radiation unit controls are calibrated and checked by the base building controls contractor.
-Drawings must also note the "static pressure" of the controls.
-YES NO 3.
+1. 1.
+Induction/ Radiation Units (if applicable) In accordance with the Manual, all induction/radiation units must be thoroughl cleaned and finishes repaired/restored to base building standard in accordance wit the Manual.
+Further, all cleaning must be performed by the building cleaning companat the expense of the Tenant. $ \textbf{YES} \ \Box \ \textbf{NO} \ \Box $ 2.
+Variable Air Volume/Reheat/Induction/Radiation Controls (if applicable) Engineering drawings and specifications must ensure that all var volume/reheat/induction/radiation unit controls are calibrated and checked by building controls contractor.
+Drawings must also note the "static pressur controls. $ YES \ \square \ NO \ \square $ 3.
 Low-Voltage and Master Light Switching (if applicable) All low-voltage light switching is to be controlled by a central system, and master light switch on each floor.
 All fluorescent luminaries are to be controlled by the master building computer.
 YES \square NO \square